 - In the pediatric population, meningitis most often occurs in children < 1 year of age.

-- The median age of adult patients with meningitis is 43 years.
+- The median age for meningitis in the adult population is 43 years.

 Epidemiological data refers to the US, unless otherwise specified.